Gearbox-protocol/dev-docs/pages/integrations-v3/tutorial.md

 ## Checklist

-As promised, let's evaluate the new adapter against checklist on the previous page.
+As promised, let's evaluate the new adapter against the checklist on the previous page.

 - [x] Adapter must be made compatible with Gearbox protocol &mdash; _the only adaptation is custom oracle_
 - [x] Adapter must inherit and make use of `AbstractAdapter` &mdash; _inherits explicitly_